• Skip to primary navigation

 It is easy to over cook mug cakes, so it is always best to undercut the timing if you aren't familiar with the power of your microwave.

-This is a relatively dense cake that is best served warm with a scoop of ice cream or topping of your choice!
+This is a relatively dense cake that is best served warm with a scoop of vegan ice cream or topping of your choice!

 Keyword apple, apple cinnamon, cake, dessert, fall recipes, mug cake, plant based